 Eligible faculty submit their NYU Application for Sabbatical Leave via DocuSign.
 Please consult with your department as deadlines may vary.

 Department chair approves or declines sabbatical requests via DocuSign.
-The recommendation is automatically sent to the Office of the Dean for review.
+The recommendation is automatically sent to the Office of Faculty Affairs for review.

 Office of Faculty Affairs notifies faculty of sabbatical leave decision.

 Submitting the Sabbatical Leave Application

 Applications for sabbatical leave must provide a detailed statement of professional plans for the leave and a discussion of the timetable, and include a statement of goals against which sabbatical activities may be evaluated.
 In addition, the application should provide a justification for how the activities proposed for the sabbatical leave will have value for the applicant, as well as the applicant’s department, Steinhardt, and/or NYU.

 Sabbatical Leave Review Process